rushichavan18/Docker-Commands/README.md

-Below is the **updated, clean, structured README.md** with **all your commands + extra helpful DevOps/Linux/Docker commands added at the end**, in a clear reference format.

-Copy–paste this into your `README.md`.

----

-# 📘 Linux + Docker Master Command Reference
+# 📘 Docker Master Command Reference

 *A clean guide explaining what every command does, so when you read it later you understand exactly why it was used.*